Liberia

 Trade Partners

-China, India, and the EU are Liberia's most important trading partners, together accounting for about 60% of overall trade.
+Ivory Coast, India, and the EU are Liberia's most important trading partners, together accounting for over 45% of overall trade.
 Switzerland followed by the EU and the US are the most important export markets for Liberian products.

 Economic Structure